 - Worcestershire Sauce: A little goes a long way!

 - Sliced Cheese

 And any other burger toppings that you love.
 Go crazy!
 The more, the merrier.

-This method for making turkey burgers is super-simple, and packed with easy techniques for enhancing the flavor and texture of the burgers.
+This method for making turkey burgers is super-simple and packed with easy techniques for enhancing the flavor and texture of the burgers.
 Once you try making them like this, you will be hooked.
-Here’s how to do it, step by step:

 - Make the Burger Mixture.
 First, combine the ground turkey, onions, garlic, pork rind crumbs, parsley, egg yolk, worcestershire sauce, salt, and pepper in a big bowl.
 Use a large spoon or your hands to mix everything together, until it is just combined.
 Don’t overmix, or the burgers will be tough.

 - Form and Chill the Patties.
 Next, carefully form the mixture into four flat patties.
 It may seem much more soft or wet than hamburger, but that’s okay!
 Just shape them and place them on a large plate or tray.
 Then cover and chill for about half an hour.